-This is the amount of money you have in your account at any particular time or which you owe on your credit or store card.
+This is the amount of money you have in your account or the amount that you owe on your credit or store card.
 It’s shown on your statement.

 Banks and building societies charge for some services.
 You must be given details of the charges before you open an account with the bank or building society.

 This is a court order that you or your creditors (only if a certain amount is owed) can apply for.
 It has serious consequences.
 When you are declared bankrupt you have to hand over a lot of your possessions that can be sold, including your home, if owned wholly or jointly, to a trustee.
 It is likely that it will be sold but the court does have to take a number of issues into consideration.

 A company can also be made bankrupt and will be declared insolvent.

 This is a name for a lawyer in the higher courts in England and Wales, not Scotland.
 In Scotland, the higher courts have Advocates and Solicitor Advocates.

 Some social security benefits depend on how much income and savings you have.
 These are called means-tested benefits.
 Other benefits don’t depend on your income and savings.
 These are called non-means-tested benefits.

 When you have been paid too much benefit this is called an overpayment.
 It should be treated as a non-priority debt.

 This is a term normally used about an agreement because it cannot be legally avoided or stopped.

 If you’ve got debts, you'll need to work out if you've got enough money to pay what you owe.
 To do this, you will need to work out how much money you've got coming into your household and how much you need to spend.
 This is called your budget.